Welcome to NCALA!

 Read the May 2018 edition of Poyner Spruill LLP’s international award-winning newsletter for the North Carolina LTC community.
 Read the newsletter …

-Read the latest PharmNotes newsletter featuring content on Essential Oils from Neil Medical Group Read more …
+Read the latest PharmNotes newsletter featuring content on the thyroid gland from Neil Medical Group.

 NCALA Support of Membership

-- NCALA approved more than 75 Administrator-in-Training (AIT) Preceptors.
+- NCALA worked with more than 50 Administrator-in-Training (AIT) Preceptors.

 - NCALA conducted 5 AIT classes.

-- Karen Mosley AIT Scholarship awarded to one Administrator-in-Training candidate, Jeffrey Barnes from Fox Hollow Senior Living Community in Pinehurst.
+- Karen Mosley AIT Scholarship awarded to one Administrator-in-Training candidate, Mamie Kah from Spring Arbor of Raleigh.